pennersr/shove/README.md

     2021/03/23 21:16:00 email: Rate to john@doe.org exceeded, email digested
     2021/03/23 21:16:12 email: Rate to john@doe.org exceeded, email digested
     2021/03/23 21:16:18 email: Sending digest email

+### Redis Queues

+Shove is being used to push a high volume of notifications in a production environment, consisting of various microservices interacting together.
+In such a scenario, it is important that the various services are not too tightly coupled to one another.
+For that purpose, Shove offers the ability to post notifications directly to a Redis queue.

+Posting directly to the Redis queue, instead of using the HTTP service endpoints, has the advantage that you can take Shove offline without disturbing the operation of the clients pushing the notifications.

+Shove intentionally tries to make as little assumptions on the notification payloads being pushed, as they are mostly handed over as is to the upstream services.
+So, when using Shove this way, the the client is responsible for handing over a raw payload.
+Here's an example:

+    package main

+    import (
+    	"encoding/json"
+    	"gitlab.com/pennersr/shove/pkg/shove"
+    	"log"
+    	"os"
+    )

+    type FCMNotification struct {
+    	To       string            `json:"to"`
+    	Data     map[string]string `json:"data,omitempty"`
+    }

+    func main() {
+    	redisURL := os.Getenv("REDIS_URL")
+    	if redisURL == "" {
+    		redis_URL = "redis://localhost:6379"
+    	}
+    	client := shove.NewRedisClient(redisURL)

+    	notification := FCMNotification{
+    		To:   "token....",
+    		Data: map[string]string{},
+    	}

+    	raw, err := json.Marshal(notification)
+    	if err != nil {
+    		log.Fatal(err)
+    	}
+    	err = client.PushRaw("fcm", raw)
+    	if err != nil {
+    		log.Fatal(err)
+    	}
+    }